-- Prevent, contain, and/or clean up spills and leaks to protect the human health and environment. - Provide personnel training and operational protocol and procedures to protect human health and environment. - As necessary, expand DRMO's sufficient hazardous materials storage, transportation, and disposal capacity prior to any expected increases. - Protect overall human health, welfare, and the environment.
+- Prevent, contain, and/or clean up spills and leaks to protect the human health and environment - Provide personnel training and operational protocol and procedures to protect human health and environment - As necessary, expand DRMO's sufficient hazardous materials storage, transportation, and disposal capacity prior to any expected increases - Protect overall human health, welfare, and the environment

-This alternative would have the potential to result in impacts to human health and the environment (i.e., soils, surface water, groundwater, air, and biota).
-However, these potential impacts would be less than significant through implementation of BMPs and SOPs (see Volume 7) that would include, but not be limited to, the following:
+This Alternative could result in significant impacts to human health and the environment (i.e., soils, surface water, groundwater, air, and biota).
+However, these potential impacts would be controlled to less than significant through implementation of BMPs and SOPs (see Volume 7) that would include:

-- Update/implement HMMPs. - Update/implement facility response plans. - Update/implement SPCC plans (e.g., training, spill containment and control procedures, cleanup, notifications). - Ensure that DoD and subcontractor personnel are trained in proper labeling, container, storage, staging, and transportation requirements for hazardous materials.
-Ensure personnel are trained in accordance with spill prevention, control, and cleanup methods. - Implement aggressive hazardous materials minimization plans that substitute non-hazardous materials for hazardous materials. - As necessary, expand DRMO's sufficient hazardous materials storage, transportation, and disposal capacity prior to any expected increases. - Verify through surveillance and inspection that contractors fully implement federal, local, and DoD regulations including the use, storage, treatment, and disposal of hazardous materials.
+- Ensure personnel are trained in accordance with spill prevention, control, and cleanup methods. - Implement aggressive hazardous materials minimization plans that substitute non-hazardous materials for hazardous materials. - Update and implement facility response plans. - As necessary, expand DRMO's sufficient hazardous materials storage, transportation, and disposal capacity prior to any expected increases. - Verify through surveillance and inspection that contractors fully implement federal, local, and DoD regulations including the use, storage, treatment, and disposal of hazardous materials.
 Verify that proper erosion control methods are used during construction activities.
-Implement corrective actions as necessary. - Minimize the risk of uncontrolled spills and releases through industry-accepted methods for spill prevention, containment, control, and abatement. - Ensure that site planning and activities are conducted in accordance with NOSSA Instruction 8020.15B Explosives Safety Review, Oversight, and Verification of Munitions Responses (Navy 2009).
+Implement corrective actions as necessary. - Minimize the risk of uncontrolled spills and releases through industry-accepted methods for spill prevention, containment, control, and abatement.